magudb/magudb.github.io/_posts/2023-04-03-A CTOs Guide to Effective Leadership.md

 By implementing these strategies and going beyond the job ad, you can create a more diverse and inclusive team, unlocking the benefits that come with a variety of perspectives and experiences.

-## Measuring and Evaluating Team Performance {#measuring-and-evaluating-team-performance}
+## Measuring and Evaluating Team Performance

 ![Ash looking at metrics](https://udbjorg.net/assets/images/metrics.png)

 As a CTO, assessing your team's performance is essential to drive improvements and foster growth.
 By measuring various metrics and conducting regular performance reviews, you can identify areas for development, celebrate successes, and ensure your team remains aligned with the organisation's goals.

 Here are some key aspects to consider when measuring and evaluating team performance: